AHI’s Teen Advisory Council (TAC TAC)

 Who We Are

-The Adolescent Champion Teen Advisory Council (TAC TAC) is a diverse group of youth ages 15-22 in the Washtenaw County area who serve as an advisory council to the Adolescent Health Initiative.
+AHI’s Teen Advisory Council (TAC TAC) is a diverse group of youth ages 15-22 in the Washtenaw and Wayne County areas who serve as an advisory council to the Adolescent Health Initiative.

 In the spirit of “Nothing about us, without us,” AHI relies on TAC TAC youth to inform its programs, help plan and execute AHI events, and develop new projects that integrate youth voice into adolescent health care.
 TAC TAC meets once a month during the school year.
 TAC TAC members receive stipends for their participation and work in TAC TAC.